 If you are a protected veteran or an individual with a disability, we would like to include you under our Affirmative Action Program.
 If you have a disability, it would also assist us if you would tell us about (a) any special methods, skills, and procedures which qualify you for positions that you might not otherwise be able to do because of your disability so that you will be considered for any positions of that kind, and (b) the reasonable accommodations, we might be able to make which would enable you to perform the essential functions of your job properly and safely, including special equipment, changes in the physical layout of the job, or other reasonable accommodations.

-For further information concerning this program, please see our Recruiting and Employment Officer, Human Resources Compliance and Operations Manager or our EEO/AAP Coordinator.
+For further information concerning this program, please see our Recruiting and Employment Officers, Director of Human Resources Operations, or our EEO/AAP Coordinator.
 Additionally, our Affirmative Action Program is available for review during normal business hours from Kim Ritter, EEO/AAP Coordinator.
-She can be reached at 757-638-6700 or send an email to email@example.com.
+She can be reached at 757-638-6700 or by sending an email to firstname.lastname@example.org.